Login / Register

 • A collateralized loan obligation (CLO) is a single security backed by a pool of loans, collected into a marketable instrument via process known as securitization.

-• A distressed exchange is proposed by a company to avoid a bankruptcy, improve liquidity, reduce debt, manage its maturity dates (by exchanging debt securities that are coming due for debt securities with an extended maturity).
+• A distressed exchange is proposed by a company to avoid a bankruptcy, improve liquidity, reduce debt, manage its maturity dates.

-• Fallen angels refers to investment grade bonds that are given a reduced rating to “junk bond” due to a decline in the credit rating of the issuer.
+• A fallen angel refers to investment grade bond that is given a reduced rating to “junk bond” due to adecline in the credit rating of the issuer.

 • High-yield bonds (or junk bonds) are bonds that pay higher interest rates because they have lower credit ratings than investment-grade bonds.

-• A leveraged buyout (LBO) is a type of acquisition in the business world whereby the vast majority of the cost of buying a company is financed by borrowed funds.
+• A leveraged buyout (LBO) is a type of acquisition whereby the vast majority of the cost of buying a company is financed by borrowed funds.

 • A leveraged loan is a type of loan made to borrowers who already have high levels of debt and/or a low credit rating.
 Lenders consider leveraged loans to have an above-average risk that the borrower will be unable to pay back the loan (also known as the risk of default).